bokner/fixpoint/README.md

 #################
 # Solving
 #################
 #
 # Asynchronous solving.
+# Takes CPSolver.Model instance and solver options as a Keyword.
 # Creates a solver process which runs asynchronously
-# and could later be controlled and queried for produced solutions and/or status.
+# and could be controlled and queried for produced solutions and/or status as it runs.
+# The solver process is alive even after the solving is completed.
+# It's a responsibility of a caller to shut it down

 {:ok, solver} = CPSolver.solve(model, solver_opts)

 # Synchronous solving.